Text-Conditioned Resampler For Long Form Video Understanding: Text-Conditioned Resampler (TCR)

 We skip the \textit{generative} training step of~\cite{li_blip-2_2023}, as our model is neither designed nor initialised from a language model, and we found no measurable benefit from this training stage.
 The reader is referred to the original paper~\cite{li_blip-2_2023} for in-depth description of attention-masks and losses used during each of the objectives.

 \textbf{Pre-training (with LLM): } The goal of pre-training is twofold: first, to semantically and temporally align TCR's output with the expected input of the LLM, and second to train TCR's self-attention layer to attend to specific task-specifying special tokens and text conditioning tokens.
 We do this by training it on three tasks. (i) given an untrimmed video and annotated sentence, we ask it to retrieve \textit{when} the sentence occurred; (ii) given the untrimmed video and a timestep, we ask the model to fully caption that particular segment; (iii) given the untrimmed video and a text sequence corrupted in multiple ways, we ask it to correct the sequence.
 All tasks are supervised by applying the generative loss on the outputs of the LLM.
-The examples of these tasks on an example from YTT dataest can be seen in Table~\ref{tbl:tasks} in the supplementary material.
+The examples of these tasks on an example from YTT dataset can be seen in the supplementary material.
 The effects of these training stages can be seen in Table~\ref{tbl:abltrain}.

-\textbf{Fine-tuning: } The goal of fine-tuning is to align the TCR with the domain of the downstream task in question.
+\textbf{Fine-tuning: } After these two stages, TCR achieves competitive results on downstream tasks while still being a generalist model.
+However, as our pre-training dataset is comprised mostly of low- and mid-quality videos with noisy automatic annotations, we observe significant improvements through fine-tuning for a specific task.
+The goal of fine-tuning is to align the TCR with the domain of the downstream task in question.
 Only the TCR module and its vocabulary are fine-tuned, while the visual encoder and the LLM are kept frozen.
-Fine-tuning is performed on each of the downstream datasets, and the fine-tuning is described in the results section for each dataset, while hyperparameters are given in the supplementary.
+Fine-tuning is performed on each of the downstream datasets and is described in the results section for each dataset, while hyperparameters and ablation of the performance with or without fine-tuning are given in the supplementary.